joshcc3/stg-push-enter/README.md

  - Write a parallel generational garbage collector for the runtime based on ()

 # Why do we need continuations?
 They're kind of like return addresses with packed info.
-They are needed because the same sections of code are visited from different points.  (like after a case or after a thunk)
+Since I compile to C, they can be used to implement tail call optimization although I haven't figured out how yet.
+They are also needed because the same sections of code are visited from different points.  (like after a case or after a thunk).